CuongITL/cuongitl.github.io/docs/source/asoProtectPOS.rst

+asoProtectPOS

+=====

 💥Automated System Operations (ASO)

-AutoTrade Protect your Positions with fee 2$/day
+AutoTrade Protect your Positions with fee 2$/day, features:
-=====

-Features:
 ------------

 - Auto Take-profit your postion when MarkPrice hit ROE% by setting.